deterministic-arts/DartsCLEmailAddress/README.md

     successfully processed by this function.

 - Function: `parse-rfc5322-mailbox` _string_ `&key` _start_ _end_ _allow-unicode_ _allow-trailing-junk_ &rarr; _local-part_ _domain_ _display-name_ _error_

+  Parse _string_ (or a subequence of it) as an RFC 5322 `mailbox`.
+If _allow-unicode_, characters outside of the ASCII range (i.e., with codes &gt; 127) are allowed virtually anywhere.
+See `*ALLOW-UNICODE*` for details, whose value also is the default for this argument.

+  The values of _start_ and _end_ are bounding index designators for the part of _string_ to work on.

+  If _allow-trailing-garbage_ is false (the default), the parser function makes sure, that no unprocessed characters remain in the designated input region of _string_ after a full address has successfully been parsed.
+If the value is true, this function does not check for unprocessed characters;
+  the caller may inspect the returned _position_ value to determine, whether the string was processed fully, or whether unprocessed characters remain.

+  This function returns five values:

+  - _local-part_ is the value of the address' local part.
+If parsing fails early enough, this value is `nil`.

+  - _domain_ is the value of the address' domain part.
+If parsing fails, before the domain is encountered, this value is `nil`.

+  - _display-name_ is the display name found, or `nil`, if the address did not contain a display name part.

+  - _error_ is a `nil`, if the string could be parsed successfully.
+Otherwise, it is a keyword symbol, which indicates, why the parser stopped.

+  - _position_ is an integer, which identifies the last character in _string_ successfully processed by this function.

 - Function: `parse-rfc5322-mailbox-list` _string_ `&key` _start_ _end_ _allow-unicode_ &rarr; _list_ _error_ _position_

+  Parse _string_ (or a subequence of it) as a comma separated list of RFC 5322 `mailbox` specifications.
+If _allow-unicode_, characters outside of the ASCII range (i.e., with codes &gt; 127) are allowed virtually anywhere.
+  See `*ALLOW-UNICODE*` for details, whose value also is the default for this argument.

+  The values of _start_ and _end_ are bounding index designators for the part of _string_ to work on.

+  If _allow-trailing-garbage_ is false (the default), the parser function makes sure, that no unprocessed characters remain in the designated input region of _string_ after a full address has successfully been parsed.
+If the value is true, this function does not check for unprocessed characters;
+  the caller may inspect the returned _position_ value to determine, whether the string was processed fully, or whether unprocessed characters remain.

+  This function returns three values:

+  - _list_ is a list of sub-lists of the form `(local-part domain display-name)`, one sublist for each successfully parsed mailbox specification in the input string.
+The elements appear in the order, they are found in the input.

+  - _error_ is a `nil`, if the string could be parsed successfully.
+Otherwise, it is a keyword symbol, which indicates, why the parser stopped.

+  - _position_ is an integer, which identifies the last character in _string_ successfully processed by this function.

 - Function: `escape-local-part` _string_ `&key` _start_ _end_ &rarr; _result_